SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: process a command at the cursor without inserting it in the document.
 - Arguments (in order, or named):
   - text: text of the command to insert (as a string).
-- Response payload: an instance of the `command_data` object.
+- Response payload: an instance of the `CommandData` object.
 - Error payload: a `null` value.
 - Failure mode: recoverable failure.

 ### `run_step`

 - Description: advance the cursor by stepping over an unprocessed item.
-- Response payload: data for the command that was run, if any (as either `null` or an instance of the `command_data` object).
+- Response payload: data for the command that was run, if any (as either `null` or an instance of the `CommandData` object).
-- Error payload: optional source code location for the error (as either `null` or an instance of the `rocq_loc` object).
+- Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

 ### `text_query`